 Annual State Convention This committee makes all arrangements for the statewide convention.
 The chair of the committee appoints its membership, including the necessary ad-hoc committees as needed.
 This committee is self supporting and has its own bank account.
 The chair of this committee appoints a Treasurer who will receive all funds, pay all bills, maintain the financial records and submit monthly financial reports to the Area Treasurer.
 Upon completion of the convention, the chairperson of this committee will submit a report, including the financial results, at the next Area Committee and Assembly meetings. contact: email@example.com

 Cooperation with the Professional Community (CPC) This committee makes contacts with the professional community to provide information and literature.
 The committee also makes specific suggestions to the Area Committee regarding sponsorship of professionals.
-The committee cooperates with other committees when communicating with professionals, and it staffs exhibit booths when appropriate.
-The chair-position of this committee is currently vacant; direct inquiries or comments to firstname.lastname@example.org
+The committee cooperates with other committees when communicating with professionals, and it staffs exhibit booths when appropriate. contact: firstname.lastname@example.org

 Correctional Facilities This committee makes contact with the correctional facilities in the Area, helps set up meetings for inmates, and contacts them on their release to assist in their transition from the prison AA fellowship to the local AA fellowship.
 It secures other AA volunteers to assist in carrying the message to the alcoholics in prison.
 The committee acts as a liaison and maintains contact with the volunteers, Intergroups, Districts and Groups. contact: email@example.com